 The FASB issued guidance that clarified and required disclosures about fair value measurements.
-The clarifications and requirement to disclose the amounts and reasons for significant transfers between Level I and Level II, as well as significant transfers in and out of Level III of the fair value hierarchy.
+These include requirements to disclose the amounts and reasons for significant transfers between Level I and Level II, as well as significant transfers in and out of Level III of the fair value hierarchy.
 Note 4 - Investments below reflects the amended disclosure requirements.
 The guidance also required that purchases, sales, issuances and settlements be presented gross in the Level III reconciliation.